edlf/SlimTimeFace/README.md

 # SlimTimeFace
 A stylish, modern watchface for the Pebble and Pebble Time watches.
 This is based on the code of [TimeStyle watchface](https://github.com/freakified/TimeStylePebble).

+The main goal is to make it as lean as possible and to waste the least amount of battery as possible.

 <img src="screenshot.png" width="288" height="336">

 ## What gives feature XYZ is missing!